amoux/amoux.github.io/index.md

 ```
 <img src="images/pred2.png?raw=true"/>

 - A word like food is correct, but it is not correct in terms of the document's context.
-Therefore, the word is automatically corrected to the most likely word based the document's vocabulary.
+Therefore, the word is automatically corrected to the most likely word based on the document's vocabulary.

 ```python
 question = "Why is it food to use pre-trained sentencr encoters?"